ChrisPenner/CMPT370/doc/impl/implementation.md

 mode.
 In this mode, the user is able to import robots and execute commands to test the functionality of both the robot and the game.

-We have not been able to add terrain of different movement difficulties.
+We were able to assign different movement difficulties to each cell, though the robots currently do not pay attention to these difficulties.
+We simply ran out of time to fully implement it.
+However, the difficulties are dispalyed on the game board through the use of green, yellow, and red colourings on the hex tiles.
 We were also not able to implement the robot librarian software, though this was due to the fact that it was not available for testing and was not made available to groups within reasonable time.
 Our display leaves much to be desired and doesn't clearly display stats about robots involved with the fight, and we would have added a lot of styling changes to the project if we had more time available.

-TODO... userguide?

 ## Design deficiencies